-DIY Birthday Cards: Cupcake Sight Word Matching Activity!
+DIY Birthday Cupcake Cards

 Educational, cute, and easy-to-make birthday cupcake cards

-Please note that you can substitute Chinese characters for letters or numbers – whatever fits your child’s learning level and interests!
+If you speak a different language, you can substitute Chinese characters for letters or numbers – whatever fits your child’s learning level and interests!

 More importantly, handmade cards are also simply the best thing to get from a child!
 We rarely buy cards from the store, and my daughter and I are having a blast creating together.